Body Matching Missing Rancho Cordova Woman Found Along American River

 RANCHO CORDOVA (CBS13) — A body matching the description of a missing Rancho Cordova woman was located along the American River after a four-day search, police announced Tuesday.

 The Rancho Cordova Police Department said the body matched the description of Emma Roark, 20, who was reported missing on January 27.
-Police also said it was determined the deceased was a victim of a homicide.READ MORE: PG&E Moving Power Lines Underground In Part Of Nevada City
+Police also said it was determined the deceased was a victim of a homicide.READ MORE: 3 People In Serious Condition After Being Rescued From Lodi House Fire

-The body was located in a secluded rural area at the American River access point on El Manto Drive.READ MORE: 3 Killed By Semi-Truck After Driver Runs Red Light In Modesto
+The body was located in a secluded rural area at the American River access point on El Manto Drive.READ MORE: Community Voices Concerns Over Proposed Homeless Shelter Near Children's Receiving Home

 Roark was last seen leaving her home at around noon on Jan.
 27, and family grew concerned when they hadn’t heard from her, police said.

-There was no information on a suspect or cause of death at this time.MORE NEWS: Foothills Residents Still Recovering From December Storm Worried Looming Winds Could Put Power Back Out
+There was no information on a suspect or cause of death.MORE NEWS: Citrus Heights Vice Mayor Concerned City Is Becoming 'Fast-Food Mecca'

 Rancho Cordova police said the Sacramento County Sheriff’s Office, park rangers and a search and rescue team assisted with the search.